- General Information

 - More Information

+Haemorrhoids develop when vein-filled spongy areas of tissue in the lining of the rectum and anus become swollen.
 Haemorrhoids are sometimes called ‘piles’.
 They can be internal (inside the anal canal) or external (outside the anal canal).
 They are common, particularly after the age of 40 and during pregnancy.

 External haemorrhoids are small, painful swellings around the anus.